Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 He isn't.

-Uh why don't we try that?
+Why don't we try that?

-So small businesses in this country are taxed at an outrageous amount, where taxed at over twice the rate that Canadian businesses are.
+We're taxed at over twice the rate that Canadian businesses are.

 Can you believe that sentence, by the way, has ever existed in the English language?

-That somebody would be sitting on the radio in the United States of America complaining that US tax rates were not competitive with the Dominion of Canada.
+That somebody would be sitting on the radio in the United States of America complaining that U.S. tax rates were not competitive with the Dominion of Canada.

-Uh Americans should be ashamed of that.
+Americans should be ashamed of that.

 That's what Marie doesn't get.

-But instead we have crony capitalism, where if you know who to call in Washington, if you know how to get past the White House switchboard, you can get your Obamacare opt-out and all the other things.
+But instead, we have crony capitalism, where if you know who to call in Washington, if you know how to get past the White House switchboard, you can get your Obamacare opt-out and all the other things.

-were the reigning champions of finance in 2006, at the peak of the property market.
+We have a story today from Bloomberg that Citigroup and Bank of America Corp were the reigning champions of finance in 2006 at the peak of the property market.

-Now just again, just let's hold that thought.
+Now, just again, just let's hold that thought.

-It's basically uh what's the Canadian GDP?
+It's basically what's the Canadian GDP.

-I think that's up around one point uh uh it's basically just shy of Canada's entire GDP, just shy of India's entire GDP.
+It's basically just shy of Canada's entire GDP, just shy of India's entire GDP.

-It's like a small G seven entire economy.
+It's like a small G7, entire economy.

 It's like dumping the entire Italian economy or the entire Spanish economy.